donaldzou/UwoCourseToCalendar/Readme.md

 #### Google Calendar
 This option is for Google Calendar user, it is the most straightforward one, the easiest to setup.

+### For international student
+I've configured all calendar to be London Ontario time, so your calendar app should be able to adjust to your local timezone.
+But notice some online platform like the UWO myoffice / outlook.com / Google Calendar might have a default timezone that is not your local timezone, you need to adjust that.

 ### For advance user >_
 The calendar can be subscribe by any `webcal://` protocal supported calendar application.
 The link can simply generate by adding your class number, each number is separated by a underscore `_`: